Snoop Dogg calls Super Bowl halftime show 'dream come true'

 Snoop Dogg calls Super Bowl halftime show ‘dream come true’

+“After the fact, it’s when I’ll be nervous about watching it to see what the reaction is.
+But while I’m going through it, it’s nothing.”

-Snoop Dogg calls performing at the Super Bowl in his home state a “dream come true.”
-He said he’s looking forward to sharing the stage with music legends who are his friends.
+Despite this, the artist and new owner of Death Row Records said performing at the Super Bowl in his home state of California was “a dream come true”.

 “We’re all one.
-We’re all united together,” said the 50-year-old rapper, who said he might perform his 1994 classic “Gin and Juice,” but hasn’t made a final decision yet.
+We’re all united together,” the 50-year-old said of his fellow artists.
 “If you really look at it, that’s what the world needs to understand that we need to come together as opposed to division or separation.”

-Snoop Dogg said their show is important for the legacy of the hip-hop culture.
-Other rap artists who have performed at the Super Bowl include Travis Scott, Sean “Diddy” Comb, Queen Latifah, Nelly and Big Boi of Outkast.

-Dre, Snoop Dogg, Eminem, Blige and Lamar join a list of celebrated entertainers who have played during Super Bowl halftime shows, including Beyoncé, Madonna, Coldplay, Katy Perry, U2, Lady Gaga, Michael Jackson, Jennifer Lopez, Shakira and most recently, The Weeknd.
+He, Blige, Eminem, Lamar and Dr Dre join an esteemed group of artists to have headlined the Super Bowl halftime show, including Beyoncé, Prince, Jennifer Lopez, Madonna, Michael Jackson, Shakira, The Weeknd, Lady Gaga, Katy Perry and Bruce Springsteen.

 Register for free to continue reading